ibrahim-s/searchWith/readme.md

 *	Changed your mind? press the escape key to close the menu.
 *	Or, if you want to search with Google directly
 *	Press the gesture twice, and the results will be shown in the default browser.
-*	Want to search Google using other language?
+*	Want to search Google using other language options?
 Go to, Search With category in setting panels
 From the cumbo box there, you can choose search Google either:
 	1. Using browser settings and language.